Vedam (film): Casting

-Krish wanted to do the character of Karpooram, but decided against it after his mother warned him.
+Krish wanted to do the character of Karpooram, but decided against it after his mother warned him that doing so will affect his marital life.
 Later, when discussing the story with Anushka Shetty, she suggested her personal make-up person Nikki for the role and Krish liked him.
 Anushka reduced her remuneration by 30% as the film was a low budget production.
 Rahimuddin Qureshi (the character played by Manoj Bajpai) is the name of Krish's best friend in intermediate.
 Newcomer Nagayya was cast in the film.
 The five principal characters were based on the five natural elements-Water, Air, Earth, Fire and Sky.
-It notably became the first film Allu Arjun and Manoj Manchu starred in that did not involve their respective fathers Allu Aravind and Mohan Babu.
+Manoj Manchu revealed that his character doesn't meet Allu Arjun's character till the climax.

 Music

 The film's music was composed by M. M. Keeravani while the lyrics were written by Sirivennela Seetarama Sastry, Sahiti, E. S. Murthy and M. M. Keeravani The audio was released in the presence of notable Telugu film personalities on 3 May 2010.

-The song "Egiripothe Entha Baguntundi", performed by Sunitha & M. M. Keeravani, became a major hit in Hyderabad and the state of Andhra Pradesh in the months following the release of the audio and film.
 Tracks 9 to 12 of the soundtrack were only made available on the official Digital release and not the physical CD.

-Promotion
+Marketing

-Vedam had no promotional activities since the film's launch in 2010.
+Vedam notably had no promotional activities since the film's launch in 2010.
 The first activity happened just before the music launch, by releasing the wallpaper masking the main actors and highlighting the film's title at www.idlebrain.com.
 After the film's music launch, the wallpaper was re-released by revealing the actors.
 The film was given A certificate because of violence and Anushka's character by CBFC for video release.